IllinoisExperts/csv-to-experts/README.md

-# ideals-to-experts
+# csv-to-experts
-IDEALS to Experts is a Python module that converts a CSV file of either Zotero bibliographic metadata or dc metadata records to valid XML for ingest by the Illinois Experts Research Information Management System.
+CSV to Experts is a Python module that converts a CSV file of either Zotero bibliographic metadata or dc metadata records to valid XML for ingest by the Illinois Experts Research Information Management System.

 ### Current Scope
 - Technical Report